Early Spring!

 door.
 Check each plant's cold tolerance in a houseplant book.
 On a

-warm day recently I hustled my 30-inch jade (okay to 40 degrees),
+warm day recently we hustled our 30-inch jade (okay to 40 degrees),

 bushel-size rosemary (25 degrees), hip-high bay tree (25 degrees)